kamranmuazzam/aca-demia/pages/Genital Prolapse.md

-definition:: Pelvic organ prolapse refers to protrusions of the pelvic organs into or out of the vaginal canal
+- #definition Pelvic organ prolapse refers to protrusions of the pelvic organs into or out of the vaginal canal
 - # Etiology
 	- ## Predisposing Factors #gyn-prof-card
 		- ### Acquired